BLavery/PiGyro/README.md

  -  Wifi home network with internet.
 (Internet just to download jquery.)
  -  Two files for the Raspberry Pi:   server.js (the webserver), index.htm (will be fetched by the phone).
  -  "node.js" aka node - installed on the Pi.
- -  Two modules downloaded for node:  socket.io  and  node-static
+ -  Three modules downloaded for node:  socket.io  and  node-static  and  ip

 SETUP: